Simbiat/Cron/README.md

 ## Why

 Originally my [fftracker](https://github.com/Simbiat/FFTracker) was hosted on a server that did not have CRON accessible by users, and thus I stored tasks for entities' updates (and not only) in a database and triggered them through Server-Sent Events (SSE).
 While Tracker was moved to a better server this approached stayed with little changes and allowed to have parallel processing despite having no proper PHP libraries to have proper parallel processing (or multithreading).
+Now it's used for automatically generated tasks with various priority, which would be difficult to handle using regular CRON.

 ## Features